 1. Online Gala Dinner

 Your annual fundraising gala likely makes or breaks your budget.
 The thought of not holding this event is terrifying.
 Many organizations have turned their annual gala nights into an online festivity anyone can join instead of canceling.
-This necessary modification has made the event available to more supporters and has opened more fundraising possibilities than before.

-Competition for event sponsors is fierce, and the exchanges you offer for their support are a bit stale.
 Online fundraising galas allow sponsors to reach a larger audience than average and may even give them a chance to include a commercial into the event.
 In exchange, you can ask for a more considerable sponsorship amount.

 Pro tip: Just because your gala has moved online does not mean you cannot get attendees into the mood.
-Get your board members to sell virtual tables and include smaller group breakaways for each table through Zoom.
+Get your board members to sell virtual tables and include smaller group breakaways for each table through Zoom or Airtable.
 Ask your guests to dress up and share pictures of their home festivities.
 Find an entertainer to perform online and Include auction and raffle options online for all attendees.

 2. Fundraising Telethon

 Do you remember when almost every organization tried one of these?
 Telethons take time and effort, but with today’s technology and people’s attention focused on their screens, it might be time to bring these back.

 Auctions are a well-used addition to every event.
 They are also one of the easiest fundraisers to run online and were becoming popular even before the pandemic.
 There areseveral different auction sites to choose from when holding an online auction.
 The steps to run an online auction are similar to your off-line events, but social media has made it easier to reach more people and raise more money.